ETS-Next-Gen/writing_observer/docs/workshop.md

   * Ubuntu is most tested
   * MacOS should work as well, but is less tested
   * Windows should work with WSL, but you'll need to [install it beforehand](wsl-install.md).
 * `python 3`.
-We tested and recommend 3.10, but anything newer than 3.9 should work
+We tested and recommend 3.10 and 3.11, but anything newer than 3.9 should work

 Recommendations: